artalar/reatom/packages/hooks/README.md

   return () => WS.off('message', cb)
 })
-// use `unlink` to dispose the hook
+// use `dispose` to remove the hook
 ```

 ## `onDisconnect`